-PAYMENT OF VACATION LEAVE
+TERMINAL VACATION LEAVE PAY

-A staff member who is employed on a regular or full-time basis for twelve (12) calendar months may be entitled to a lump-sum payment for his / her accrued vacation leave upon termination of employment, transfer to less than a twelve (12) month position within the District, or normal retirement.
+Employees who are full-time and employed on a twelve (12) month contract shall be entitled to a lump-sum payment for their accrued vacation leave upon termination of employment, transfer to less than a twelve (12) month position within the District, election to the Hamilton County School Board or Superintendent position, or normal retirement.
 Normal retirement as used herein means retirement with either full or reduced benefits as provided by Florida Statutes; it does not include disability retirement.
-In the case of an employee's death, his / her beneficiary shall be entitled to the lump-sum payment of the accrued vacation leave.
+In the case of an employee's death, his/her beneficiary shall be entitled to the lump-sum payment of the accrued vacation leave.

-- (1) The employee may choose to receive a lump-sum terminal payment of accrued vacation leave with the final salary warrant or extend his / her employment status through the last day of accrued vacation leave. - (2) Payment shall be the daily rate of pay at the time of termination, transfer, retirement, or death. - (3) The employee shall have been employed by the District at the time of termination, retirement or death. - (4) Payment for vacation leave will be made directly to the 401(A) Sick Pay Deferral Plan unless the accumulated leave amount is less than \$1000.
-Leave payout for amounts less that \$1000 will be made in a lump sum payment to the employee.
+- I. The employee may choose to receive a lump-sum terminal payment of accrued vacation leave with the final salary warrant or extend his/her employment status through the last day of accrued vacation leave. - II.
+Payment shall be made at the employee's base rate of pay at the time of termination, transfer, retirement, or death and shall not exceed a maximum of 60 days (Note: maximum allowed by law is 60 days of actual payment). - III.
+Terminal vacation leave pay shall not be paid to any employee, or to any employee's beneficiary, who has previously received terminal vacation leave pay from the District, except as may be allowed for Deferred Retirement Option Program participants per Board Policy 6.216. - IV.
+Any person entitled to terminal vacation leave pay shall have been under contract to render services to the District for the period immediately preceding termination, retirement, or death; shall not be under suspension from duty except for reasons pertaining to health; and shall not have any charges pending which could result in dismissal from employment. - V. Payment for terminal vacation leave will be made directly to the 401(A) Vacation Pay Deferral Plan unless the accumulated leave amount is less than \$1,000.
+Leave payout for amounts less than \$1,000 will be made in a lump sum payment to the employee. - VI.
+Deferred Retirement Option Program